Sunda Strait: Geography

 The Krakatoa eruption drastically altered the topography of the strait, with as much as 18–21 km^{3} of ignimbrite being deposited over an area of 1.1 million km^{2} around the volcano.
 However, the population has recovered and much of the coastline is now very densely populated.
 Aside from Krakatoa's sole remaining peak, Rakata, the Krakatoa Archipelago consists of the islands of Lang (Panjang or Rakata Kecil), Verlaten (Sertung), and most recently, Anak Krakatau, which emerged in 1927 from the original Krakatoa's shattered remains.

+Conservation

+The Sunda Strait lies within Indonesia’s Fisheries Management Area 572 (WPP 572), which has been identified as the focus of the Blue Halo S pilot involving Konservasi Indonesia.

 Battle of Sunda Strait

 On March 1, 1942, the Battle of Sunda Strait—part of the larger Battle of the Java Sea—took place when the Allied cruisers HMAS Perth and USS Houston encountered a Japanese amphibious landing force near Bantam, commanded by Rear Admiral Kenzaburo Hara.
 That force included a light cruiser and eleven destroyers, four heavy cruisers and a light aircraft carrier.
 The two Allied cruisers were sunk, while a Japanese minesweeper and a transport vessel were sunk by friendly fire.